stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### TIM

 I hope you enjoyed part 2 of the, uh, bloopers for season 2 of Stellar Firma.
 We will be returning next time with a special behind-the-scenes look at the inner workings of the production of Stellar Firma.
-Hot tip: it's mostly removing all of my shouting. __[shouts in Trexel's voice]__ "But they'll never get it all!
+Hot tip: it's mostly removing all of my shouting. _(shouting in Trexel's voice)_ "But they'll never get it all!
 Ha ha ha ha!"

 ------